CHTC/chtc-website-source/uw-research-computing/scaling-htc.md

 Running on other resources in addition to CHTC has one huge benefit: size!
 The UW Grid and OS Pool include thousands of computers, addition to what\'s already available in CHTC.
-Most CHTC users who run on CHTC, the UW Grid, and the OSG can get more than 100,000 computer hours (more than 11 years of computing!) in a single day.
+Most CHTC users who run on CHTC, the UW Grid, and the OS Pool can get more than 100,000 computer hours (more than 11 years of computing!) in a single day.
 Read on to learn more about these resources.